LucasDelfino92/morrowindsharp/mw#.md

 [**Realistic Repair Add-on**](https://www.nexusmods.com/morrowind/mods/47461)
 Adds new, immersive work stations throughout the world; search for new grindstones and workstations to repair and maintain your equipment.

-> Note that because of BTB's Game Improvements below, the Patch for Purists version makes no difference to us.

 [**Restocking Alchemy Essentials**](https://www.nexusmods.com/morrowind/mods/49232)
 Increases the availability of restocking Restore Magicka, Restore Fatigue, and Restore Health potions across Alchemists, Apothecaries, and Healers.
 Now these potions will be easier to come across for sale.